 NET INCOME (LOSS).
 Forgent generated net income of \$1.3 million, or \$0.05 per share, during the quarter ended January 31, 2003, as compared to a net loss of \$8.6 million, or \$0.34 per share, during the quarter ended January 31, 2002.
 Forgent generated net income of \$2.2 million, or \$0.09 per share, for the six months ended January 31, 2003, as compared to a net loss of \$11.1 million, or \$0.45 per share, for the six months ended January 31, 2002.
-Net income (loss) as a percentage of total revenues was 16% and (2,281%) for the three months ended January 31, 2003 and 2002, respectively.
-Net income (loss) as a percentage of total revenues was 14% and (2,434%) for the six months ended January 31, 2003 and 2002, respectively.
+Net income (loss) as a percentage of total revenues was 11% and (107%) for the three months ended January 31, 2003 and 2002, respectively.
+Net income (loss) as a percentage of total revenues was 9% and (76%) for the six months ended January 31, 2003 and 2002, respectively.

 Net income increased by \$9.9 million or 115% during the three months ended January 31, 2003 as compared to the three months ended January 31, 2002.
-Approximately 42%, or \$4.1 million, of the increase is due to the improvement in earnings from discontinued operations and 37%, or \$3.6 million, is due to the gross margins generated by the intellectual property licensing business.
+Approximately 63%, or \$6.2 million, of the increase is due to the improvement in earnings from discontinued operations and 37%, or \$3.6 million, is due to the gross margins generated by the intellectual property licensing business.
 Net income increased by \$13.4 million or 120% during the six months ended January 31, 2003 as compared to the six months ended January 31, 2002.
-The increase is due primarily to \$7.2 million improvement in earnings from discontinued operations and \$6.7 million gross margins generated by the intellectual property licensing business, which was offset by \$1.7 million decrease in gain from investment.
+The increase is due primarily to \$8.1 million improvement in earnings from discontinued operations and \$6.7 million gross margins generated by the intellectual property licensing business.

-During the three months ended January 31, 2003, as compared to the prior fiscal quarter, Forgent grew total revenues by 12%, decreased total operating expenses by 23%, and improved earnings per share by \$0.01.
+During the three months ended January 31, 2003, as compared to the prior fiscal quarter, Forgent grew revenues from intellectual property licensing by 19%, maintained the level of total revenues and total operating expenses, and improved earnings per share by \$0.01.
 The second fiscal quarter also marked Forgent's fourth consecutive quarter of intellectual property licensing revenues and profitability.
 Additionally, the Company signed a definitive agreement to sell its videoconferencing hardware services business, thus eliminating efforts required to improve operations unrelated to Forgent's core competencies.
 These significant indicators, as well as those achieved in the research and development of the Company's software products, further strengthen the Company's resolve to become a collaboration software company that delivers enterprise solutions.
 However, uncertainties and challenges remain, and there can be no assurance that the Company can successfully grow its revenues or maintain profitability.